Overview of General Studies Programs

-General studies bachelor's degree programs are typically designed for students who left college at some point in the past and want to finish their degrees in order to advance their careers or gain a sense of personal accomplishment.
+General studies bachelor's degree programs are typically designed for students who don't feel any of the typical major fields of study are for them.
+They are also geared towards students who left college at some point in the past and want to finish their degrees in order to advance their careers or gain a sense of personal accomplishment.
 Some programs require prior college enrollment for admission.

 Although it's not required, a bachelor's degree in general studies may be helpful for beginning or advancing a career in sales.
 According to the U.S. Bureau of Labor Statistics (BLS), a bachelor's degree can help individuals stand out in the insurance, real estate and advertising sales fields.
 Sales agents typically work one-on-one with clients to identify products that fit their needs.
 They may conduct their duties in person or over the phone, and they are sometimes responsible for following up with customers after the initial sale to ensure satisfaction with their purchases.

-The BLS projected that employment for advertising sales would decline by 3% from 2014-2024, while real estate sales agents would see 3% growth in job opportunities over the same period.
-In May 2014, the BLS reported that real estate sales agents earned a median annual salary of $40,990, compared to approximately $47,890 for advertising sales agents and $47,860 for insurance sales agents.
+The BLS projected that employment for advertising sales would decline by 2% from 2018-2028, while real estate sales agents would see 7% growth in job opportunities over the same period.
+Insurance sales agents have a predicted growth of 10% over the 2018-2028 decade.
+In May 2018, the BLS reported that real estate sales agents earned a median annual salary of $48,690 compared to approximately $51,740 for advertising sales agents and $50,600 for insurance sales agents.

-The number of jobs for customer service representatives should increase by 10% from 2014 to 2024, as predicted by the BLS.
-The median salary for this position was $31,200 in 2014.
+The number of jobs for customer service representatives should decrease by 2% from 2018 to 2028, as predicted by the BLS.
+The median salary for this position was $33,750 in 2018.